What Is a RACI Chart? How to Use RACI to Assign Project Roles

 There are 2 simple ways to view RACI assignments in TeamGantt:

 - From the Gantt tab: If someone is assigned to a task and has a RACI role on that task, the RACI value will appear in parentheses next to that person’s name on the gantt chart.
 Just be aware that you won’t see RACI assignments for people who haven’t been assigned to a specific task in Gantt view.

 - From the RACI tab: To access your project’s full RACI chart, simply toggle to the RACI tab for that project.
 You’ll find RACI assignments for every person playing a role—whether or not they’re the one responsible for doing the work.

 A RACI chart is a simple tool that makes projects easier to manage by creating less confusion and more accountability.
 But you’ve got more than roles and responsibilities to keep straight.

-TeamGantt makes it easy to build a project plan your whole team can contribute to and collaborate on.
+TeamGantt makes it easy to build a project plan your whole team can contribute to and collaborate on, with RACI assignments built right in.
 And because everything happens online, you can stay on top of deadlines and keep up with project progress in real time.